Bronx Accident Lawyers

 - The victim’s injuries cause limitations for at least 90 of the 180 days following the accident.

-And accident victims don’t have long to decide how they want to handle their auto accident claim: under New York’s no-fault insurance laws, accident victims have 30 days to file all claims for no-fault benefits or risk that they won’t be compensated for those expenses.
+Accident victims don’t have long to decide how they want to handle their auto accident claim: under New York’s no-fault insurance laws, accident victims have 30 days to file all claims for no-fault benefits or risk that they won’t be compensated for those expenses.

 Because understanding what all of these terms mean and proving fault under the law is a very complicated process, our Bronx and New York accident attorneys strongly recommend that you seek professional advice as soon as possible after being involved in an auto accident.
 Any decisions you make about how to handle your auto accident claim should be well-informed.